 Both imagery and LiDAR surveys are typically paired with ground control data to improve upon positional and height accuracy.
 Broad-scale habitat boundaries can be identified based on the imagery obtained; field survey is then required to ground-truth the boundaries, identify other sediment transitions not evident from the aerial imagery, and collect qualitative and quantitative data for assessment.

 Guidance on aerial photography and LiDAR is provided in MESH and MESH Atlantic recommended operating guidelines (Piel & Populus, 2007; Piel et al., 2012).
+Jaud et al., (2016) provide guidance on using drones.

 Habitat/biotope mapping and Phase 1 survey